 Step 3: Probe execution

-- StoreFront Reachability - configured StoreFront URL is not reachable.
+- StoreFront Reachability - the configured StoreFront URL is not reachable.

-- StoreFront Authentication - configured StoreFront credentials are invalid.
+- StoreFront Authentication - the configured StoreFront credentials are invalid.

 - StoreFront Enumeration - StoreFront Enumerate desktops list does not contain the desktop to be probed.